tongdysoft/MQTTDeviceTestingTool/README.md

   - Log state changes to a csv file
 - `-o path-string`
   - Save log to txt/log file
+- `-ts`
+  - Use timestamps in logged files (instead of the time string)
 - `-n`
   - Use a monochrome color scheme (When an abnormal character appears in Windows cmd.exe)
 - `-v`